opensecuritycontroller/community/testing/testcases/sg_testcases.md

 User can add a security group for a network or networks through OSC UI.

 **Required Initial State:**
-OpenStack is configured with networks and Virtualization Connector (VC) to the OpenStack added.
+OSC has Virtualization Connector (VC) to OpenStack which has networks configured.

 **Steps:**
 1. Launch OSC web application: `https://OSC-ip-address`.